kcbighuge/SDCND-PID-Control-Project/README.md

 ## Reflection

 ### The effects of the P, I, D components
 - __P (Proportional control)__: The magnitude of this value largely determines the steering, as it is generated directly from the cross track error (cte).
-After starting with a values of `0.5`, I found that a lower magnitude helped smooth the car's steering and reduce oscillations.
+After starting with a value of `0.5`, I found that a lower magnitude helped smooth the car's steering and reduce oscillations.
 - __I (Integral)__: I was expecting to keep this value small to lessen the impact of the growing integral value.
 It turned out that just keeping this value near `0` was the best approach.
 - __D (Derivative)__: I expected to use a smaller magnitude value here than the P component, but found that I actually needed to *increase* it to smooth the steering.
 It seems that this value needs to be at least 1 order of magnitude greater than the P value.